 Like Good Wool, Big Good Wool is 100% undyed Andean highland wool, as rugged as a work horse and as beautiful as the mountains it comes from.
 A chunky weight, it’s perfect for quick gift knitting and down-to-earth classic garments, blankets, and accessories.

 It comes in five undyed colors, each as the sheep grew it, and every skein is a generous 200 grams and 274 yards.
-Our Big Good Blanket Bundle includes one of each color for a small size throw (shown here) or two of each for an even bigger Big Good Blanket… Very sheepy, very beautiful, and very big!
+One skein of each color knits up a small size throw (shown here) or two of each for an even bigger Big Good Blanket… Very sheepy, very beautiful, and very big!

 Designed for Purl Soho by Adam Aronowitz